gabrielh-muniz/personal-blog/src/content/blog/002_firebase_auth_react.md

 - `defaultStates`: the initial shape of the store.
 Important flags relevant to the application in the authentication process.
 - `create((set) => ({}))`: creates the Zustand store exposing state and actions:
-  - `setUser(user)`: called when Firebase reposts the current user.
+  - `setUser(user)`: called when Firebase reports the current user.
 It updates the store and flags.
   - `clearError()`: clear error messages.
   - `signOut()`: calls Firebase's signOut function via the small `to` helper (which returns `[error, result]`).
 If `signOut` fails to updates the error flag; if successful it returns [null, true].
   - `signUp(email, password, displayName)`: creates a user with Firebase, optionally updates their `displayName`, updates loading/error flags and returns the tuple.